gcxchange-gcechange/SCW_Admin-V2/README.md

 1.0|Aug 9, 2023|Initial release

 ## Minimal Path to Awesome
 - Clone this repository
 - Ensure that you are at the solution folder
+- To install the dependencies, in the command-line run:
+  - **npm install**
+- To debug in the front end:
+  - go to the `serve.json` file and update `initialPage` to `https://your-domain-name.sharepoint.com/_layouts/15/workbench.aspx`
   - In the command-line run:
-  - **npm install**
     - **gulp serve**
-- You will need to add your client id and azure function to the `clientId` and `url` classs members at the top of the filename.tsx file.
-- To debug in the front end:
+- To deploy:
-  - go to the `serve.json` file and update `initialPage` to `https://domain-name.sharepoint.com/_layouts/15/workbench.aspx`
-  - Run the command **gulp serve**
-- To deploy: in the command-line run
+  - In the command-line run:
+    - **gulp clean**
     - **gulp bundle --ship**
     - **gulp package-solution --ship**
   - Add the webpart to your tenant app store
 - Approve the web API permissions
+- Add the Webpart to a page
+- Modify the property pane according to your requirements

 ## Disclaimer